api2cart/swift5-sdk/docs/SubscriberAPI.md

 let start = 987 // Int | This parameter sets the number from which you want to get entities (optional) (default to 0) let count = 987 // Int | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional) (default to 10) let subscribed = false // Bool | Filter by subscription status (optional) let storeId = "storeId_example" // String | Store Id (optional) let email = "email_example" // String | Filter subscribers by email (optional) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "force_all") let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) let createdFrom = "createdFrom_example" // String | Retrieve entities from their creation date (optional) let createdTo = "createdTo_example" // String | Retrieve entities to their creation date (optional) let modifiedFrom = "modifiedFrom_example" // String | Retrieve entities from their modification date (optional) let modifiedTo = "modifiedTo_example" // String | Retrieve entities to their modification date (optional) let pageCursor = "" // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional)
+Max allowed count=250 (optional) (default to 10) let pageCursor = "" // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) let subscribed = false // Bool | Filter by subscription status (optional) let storeId = "storeId_example" // String | Store Id (optional) let email = "email_example" // String | Filter subscribers by email (optional) let createdFrom = "createdFrom_example" // String | Retrieve entities from their creation date (optional) let createdTo = "createdTo_example" // String | Retrieve entities to their creation date (optional) let modifiedFrom = "modifiedFrom_example" // String | Retrieve entities from their modification date (optional) let modifiedTo = "modifiedTo_example" // String | Retrieve entities to their modification date (optional) let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "force_all") let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)

 // subscriber.list
-SubscriberAPI.subscriberList(start: start, count: count, subscribed: subscribed, storeId: storeId, email: email, params: params, exclude: exclude, createdFrom: createdFrom, createdTo: createdTo, modifiedFrom: modifiedFrom, modifiedTo: modifiedTo, pageCursor: pageCursor, responseFields: responseFields) { (response, error) in
+SubscriberAPI.subscriberList(start: start, count: count, pageCursor: pageCursor, subscribed: subscribed, storeId: storeId, email: email, createdFrom: createdFrom, createdTo: createdTo, modifiedFrom: modifiedFrom, modifiedTo: modifiedTo, responseFields: responseFields, params: params, exclude: exclude) { (response, error) in
     guard error == nil else {
         print(error)
         return